BlueBrain/vascpy/README.md

 vascpy
 ======

-vascpy is a library for reading and writing vasculature datasets using two alternative representations: section-centered and edge-centered.
+`vascpy` is a library for reading and writing vasculature datasets using two alternative representations: section-centered and edge-centered.
 It supports the following respective formats:

 * H5 Morphology (see [specification](https://github.com/BlueBrain/h5-vasc-graph))
 * SONATA node population of edges (see [specification](https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md))

-The vascpy provides two classes: `PointVasculature` and `SectionVasculature` that allow for reading and writing edge-centered and section-centered datasets respectively, as well as converting between them.
+The `vascpy` library provides two classes: `PointVasculature` and `SectionVasculature` that allow for reading and writing edge-centered and section-centered datasets respectively, as well as converting between them.

 Installation
 ------------
-vascpy can be installed via `pip`:
+`vascpy` can be installed via `pip`:
 ```
 pip install vascpy
 ```